A sleeping bag is an integral part of any camping trip.

 One of the unique features that have been included with the modern sleeping bag is the ability to also work as a parka.

-There are arm openings stitched into the bag with a half-zipper so that it can be worn on a cold day.
+There are arm openings stitched into the bag with a half-zipper to be worn on a cold day.

 Some sleeping bags even have pockets that hold hand-warming products and can be cinched closed around the waist to prevent heat loss.